Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Fresh seasonal salad starter for lunch aboard Almissa ship on Sail Croatia Explorer Cruise

-MORE INFO: Sail Croatia guests have access to a water cooler with filtered drinking water 24/7, so having a refillable water bottle is key.
+MORE INFO: Sail Croatia guests have access to filtered drinking water 24/7, so having a refillable bottle is key.
 Breakfast was served daily from 8:00am until 9:30am.
 Lunch was typically served at 12:30, with a post-meal talk by Vedran giving us information about Croatia and sharing details of our next destination.
-There is no assigned seating for the meals – and we recommend sitting with different passengers so that you can really get to know everyone on the ship!
+There is no assigned seating for the meals.
+We recommend sitting with different passengers so that you can really get to know everyone!

 Sail Croatia Crew: The Absolute Best!